top of page

 Chale – From échale, means throw it out; no way

 Chanclas – House slippers; flip flops worn by Latina mothers.
-Can be easily removed and used like Chinese throw stars; the scariest weapon known to Latino kids
+Can be easily removed and used like Chinese throw stars; the scariest weapon known to Latino kids.

 Chicharrónes – A popular Mexican snack that can be made from wheat or fried pork skin